CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 The cost of the second coin is thus 1wei.

-Similarly the 3rd coin costs 2wei.
+Similarly, the 3rd coin costs 2wei.

 And so on.